-The remaining balance as at 30th June 2022 is EUR 8.5 million.
+The remaining balance as at 30th June 2023 is EUR 9.0 million.

 These loans are measured at amortised cost, which is equal to the nominal value of the loan.
 The fair value of the loan granted to Socfinaf equals the valuation at amortised cost, as the loan has an indefinite term, but can be recalled at any time.
-The fair value of the loan granted to Afico has been estimated at EUR 8.9 million as at closing period (see also Note 11).
+The fair value of the loan granted to Afico has been estimated at EUR 9.0 million as at closing period, compared to a fair value of EUR 8.9 million as at 30th June 2022 (see also Note 11).

 No guarantees have been issued on these loans.
-A provision for doubtful debts related to the amount of outstanding loans granted to Socfinaf, Afico and Socfin is not deemed necessary.
+A provision for doubtful debts related to the amount of outstanding loans granted to Socfinaf and Afico is not deemed necessary.